maning-more/goodreads-e2etestcases/README.md

-#This project only built to show how  test files can structure and to how we can write functions to reusable testcases that will help to save the time
+This project is specifically designed to showcase how test files can be structured and how we can write reusable test cases, ultimately saving time.
+Utilizing these files and test cases, you can begin writing new test cases, create a new branch, and proceed with writing, committing, and raising a pull request.